NSGA creates friends for life by providing relevant information and services in an innovative and responsive manner.

 Hockey Voice serves specialty hockey retailers who are members of the Hockey Dealers Association (HDA), a division of NSGA.

-The annual NSGA Sporting Goods Buying Guide, available online, lists more than 5,000 manufacturers of sporting goods products, which are listed by more than 70 major categories and 1,200 subcategories.
+The NSGA Sporting Goods Buying Guide, available online, lists more than 5,000 manufacturers of sporting goods products, which are listed by more than 70 major categories and 1,200 subcategories.
 In addition, the NSGA Sporting Goods Buying Guide contains the names, addresses, phone numbers and e-mail addresses of sporting goods agents and buying groups.

 Research & Information